jcolag/entropy-arbitrage/2026-06-11-if-wishes-were-horses.md

  > **BOKAI**: Well, that was baseball's epitaph, wasn't it.
 Nobody seemed to have time for us anymore.
 I could've played five more years if they hadn't killed the game.

 We get some minor sports history, here.
-If, in roughly 2370, he died more than two hundred years prior, then they most likely had that final [World Series](https://en.wikipedia.org/wiki/World_Series) in 2142, since he mentions in some other line that it took place "in forty-two."
+If, in roughly 2370, he died more than two hundred years prior, then they most likely had that final {% wiki World_Series|World Series|en %} in 2142, since he mentions in some other line that it took place "in forty-two."
 By then, other entertainment had displaced it, with (another not-quotable line) only three hundred fans in the stands.

 Weirdly, despite baseball's reputation of having fans who obsess over data collection, I can't find World Series attendance record for each game per year, only the top attendance records (and, inexplicably, the total number of attendees per season across the entire league) showing that about half the 1959 series (games 3--5) brought in more than ninety-two thousand spectators in Los Angeles, which doesn't really give us much scale.